Root Canal Guide: Costs, Process, Risks & More

 - Most patients report that having a root canal treatment today is as unremarkable as getting a filling.

 Where Can I Get A Root Canal?

 It’s important to visit a dentist that provides a high-quality and reliable solution for your dental treatment.
 Poorly trained dentists may miss a canal that is causing you problems or a crack in the root of your tooth.
 This leaves you exposed to the reintroduction of bacteria in that area and can result in the need for a repeated root canal.
-By visiting a smile.com.au dentist, you are assured quality care and can save up to 40% off root canal therapy by joining smile.com.au.
-With nearly 3,000 smile.com.au dentists across Australia, there’s sure to be one near you..
+By visiting a smile.com.au dentist, you are assured quality care and reduced and capped fees on root canal therapy by joining smile.com.au.
+With 3,000+ smile.com.au dentists across Australia, there’s sure to be one near you..

 Frequently Asked Questions?